luisschwab/luisschwab.net/src/content/index.md

 [^ln]:
     The [lightning network](https://river.com/learn/what-is-the-lightning-network/)
-    is a second layer that enables instant settlement of Bitcoin payments in a trustless manner, since it allows unilateral exit.
-    It also allows for payments between users without a direct connection, by implementing a onion routing schme, similar to Tor.
+    is a Bitcoin L2 that enables instant settlement of Bitcoin payments in a trustless manner, as it allows unilateral exit of either party.
+It also allows for payments between users without a direct connection, by implementing an onion routing schme similar to that of Tor.
 Read the paper [here](https://lightning.network/lightning-network-paper.pdf).
 [^tor]:
     [Tor](https://en.wikipedia.org/wiki/Tor_(network))
-    is a overlay network that enabling anonymous communication, pwered by volunteer-operated relays, which route internet traffic via random paths through these relays.
+    is a overlay network that enables anonymous communications, powered by volunteer-operated relays which route internet traffic via random paths through this relay network.

 You can send me some sats via `sats@luisschwab.net`.